For packaging

 Aluminium does not exist in its pure state.
 It is obtained by electrolysis1 of a red rock, bauxite.

-The recycling rate for aluminium packaging was 58% in 2021.
+The recycling rate for aluminium packaging in France was 36% in 2023 (source CITEO).

 Aluminium is 100% infinitely recyclable.